-All development which embed a commitment to sustainable design and construction will be supported, subject to compliance with other relevant policies in the development plan, particularly those which reduce carbon emissions from both the supply chain and the use of the proposed development.
+All development proposals which embed a commitment to sustainable design and construction will be supported, subject to compliance with other relevant policies in the development plan, particularly those which reduce carbon emissions from both the supply chain and the use of the proposed development.
 Proposals should be supported by sufficient information to demonstrate how, where appropriate, they:

+a.
 Incorporate passive design measures to improve the efficiency of heating, cooling, ventilation and lighting including through orienting principal rooms to take account of future climate change, with passive solar gain, ventilation and energy efficiency maximised;

 - b.
-Include measures to reduce waste generated during construction and ensure there is appropriate storage space and segregation facilities for recyclable and non-recyclable waste: - c.
+Ensure there is appropriate storage space and segregation facilities for recyclable and non-recyclable waste; - c.
 Ensure that energy and water efficiency measures are incorporated into the development; - d.
 Incorporate, as far as possible, on-site energy generation from renewable sources; and - e.
 Reduce energy demands of historic buildings.
 The installation of energy saving measures and the appropriate use of micro-renewables will be supported where it does not result in harm to the significance of a heritage asset.